AdvancedServicesEngineeringTUWien2018/LogisticsInformationSystem/README.md

 ### Setup BigQuery

 #### Create credentials and grant access
 Go to the [Google Cloud Platform Service Accounts page](https://console.cloud.google.com/iam-admin/serviceaccounts) and create a new service account with the `bigquery.dataEditor` role and download the private key in JSON format.
-Put it on a save place (don't loose it, don't leak it!) and set the environment variable `GOOGLE_CLOUD_CREDENTIALS` to the absolute path of the JSON file, i.e. `export GOOGLE_CLOUD_CREDENTIALS=<PATH_TO_JSON>` or configure it in your IDE if you run your application from there.
+Put it on a save place (don't loose it, don't leak it!) and set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the absolute path of the JSON file, i.e. `export GOOGLE_APPLICATION_CREDENTIALS=<PATH_TO_JSON>` or configure it in your IDE if you run your application from there.

 #### Create dataset for your country
 Go to [BigQuery](https://bigquery.cloud.google.com/) and create a new dataset near to the zone your Kubernetes cluster runs.
 In our case, name it `LogisticsInformationSystem_AUT` in order to run the example out-of-the-box.